 Pension reforms continue

 Major pension reforms came into effect on 6 April 2015.
-Savers have already taken advantage of the pension freedoms to access over £6 billion from their pension pots.
-Since April this year, over 159,000 people have accessed over £1.7 billion in this way.
+Savers have already taken advantage of the pension freedoms to flexibly access over £7.6 billion from their pension pots.
+Since July this year, over 158,000 people have accessed over £1.54 billion from their pension pots.

-The new Economic Secretary to the Treasury, Simon Kirby said:
+The Economic Secretary to the Treasury, Simon Kirby said:

 The first 25% of a lump sum payment is tax free.
 The amount of tax to pay on the balance of any pension withdrawals depends on the amount of payments that are received in the tax year plus any other taxable income.